messiem/toolbox_GrowthAdvection/README.md

 #### 1. Install Ariane

 The toolbox uses a custom version of Ariane specifically designed for surface (2D) trajectories, used in previous studies (see references below).
-This version is NOT the 3D version available on the Ariane website; the custom 2D version is available upon request to Nicolas Grima or Bruno Blanke (see section "Contact us" on the Ariane website http://stockage.univ-brest.fr/~grima/Ariane/).
+This version is NOT the 3D version available on the Ariane website; the custom 2D version is available upon request to Nicolas Grima or Bruno Blanke (contact information at http://ariane.lagrangian.free.fr/contact.html).

 Install packages `gfortran`, `libnetcdf-dev` and `libnetcdff-dev`.
 Check that `nc-config --has-fortran` returns yes.